 Hold onto that.
 Hold onto the truth that you will have life again.
 And not just life, but abundant life, for that is what Christ died to give you.

 Hold onto the hope of the resurrection.

 Jesus rose, and you will rise, too.

-- Get in the Word.
+Get in the Word.
 It is your lifeline to Jesus.
 Jesus is the Resurrection and the Life.
 Want Life?
 Want to be resurrected from your spiritual deadness?
 Seek Jesus.
 Choose Jesus.
 Dive into the Word, because often times, we feel dead because we're not choosing to follow Christ and be alive in Him.
 (Joshua 1:8) (Oh, hey, and check out this ecourse that teaches you step-by-step how to study the Bible.)

 I know life is tough.
 I know you can't see God right now, but hold on.
 He's coming.
 He's risen from the dead, and He's coming back to grab your hand and take you along for the ride.
 He's going to save you.
 He's going to love you and give you abundance.
 Don't give up while He's running to you.

 Hey, if you need anything, you know where to find me.
 I'm here for the ugly, messy truths.
 I'm here for the tears and the brokenness and the doubt.
 I'm here for the good and the bad.
 Don’t hesitate to shoot me an email.